uucai/uucai/README.md

 - 👀 I’m interested in nanoscale heat transport, polymer, perovskite.
 - 🌱 I’m currently learning C/C++ and quantum mechanics.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 contact me via caizhuangli@seu.edu.cn

 <!---
 uucai/uucai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.